 Who runs ICSID?

-Meg Kinnear is its secretary general.
-She’s supported by a 50-strong secretariat.
-Kinnear was appointed in 2009 and is on her second term.
-Before that, controversially, ICSID didn’t have a full-time chief executive figure, despite its importance in world affairs.
-Rather, it was overseen by the general counsel of ICSID’s parent body – the World Bank.
-Kinnear has spent years working on ways to address some of the complaints about the ICSID process – for example, its slowness and a tendency for awards to be zombified by annulment committees.
+Meg Kinnear, who was appointed in 2009, heads the 50-strong secretariat.
+Before that, ICSID didn’t have a full-time secretary general, which was odd given the size of the role.
+Instead it was a job performed part-time by the general counsel of the World Bank (not a tenable state of affairs).
+Kinnear spends much of her time addressing complaints about the ICSID process – its slowness, the fact that awards can be hollowed out by an annulment committee.
 She’s also sought to educate states better on how to get the most out of the system.

-It seems to.
-In 2015, a whole conference in Paris was devoted to things perceived to be wrong with ICSID (see www.globalarbitrationreview.com/article/1034993/is-icsid-a-monarchy).
-It saw complaints from both sides: counsel who represent investors, and those affiliated with the sovereign’s view.
-Surprisingly, the two sides agreed on certain things.
-Both wanted the power wielded by the secretary general reduced, and to have less of a coterie of ICSID insiders: arbitrators who are appointed time and time again.
+Yes.
+There was a whole conference in Paris in late 2015 devoted to things perceived to be wrong with ICSID (see www.globalarbitrationreview.com/article/1034993/is-icsid-a-monarchy).
+There are complaints from both sides: from counsel who represent investors, and from those who have leanings towards the state view.
+Often, though, they agree on things.
+Both groups complain about the amount of power in the hands of the secretary general, and the emergence of a coterie of ICSID insiders: arbitrators who are appointed time and time again.

 Are those concerns valid?

-The secretary general does have a central role, under the rules.
-If a matter goes to annulment (the ICSID version of review), she picks the annulment committee.
-She’s also called on to resolve arbitrator challenges if all else fails (ie, there’s a deadlock by the other arbitrators on the case who are supposed to rule on challenge decisions).
+The secretary general certainly has some important functions to play.
+For example, if a matter goes to annulment (the ICSID version of review), it is she who decides the make-up of the annulment committees, which can determine the result.
+The secretary general can at times be called on to resolve an arbitrator challenge, if there’s a deadlock by the other arbitrators on the case (who are supposed to rule on challenge decisions).

 What’s the solution?

-Meg Kinnear promised six areas of adjustment during the workshops to devise the rules.
-Namely, a streamlined process for appointing arbitrators; a code of conduct for arbitrators; an improved process for challenging arbitrators; rules on the disclosure of third-party funding; more guidance on how to allocate costs after a case; and more steps intended to put decisions and orders into the public domain.
+It’s been listening to the criticism, yes, and appears to be taking it seriously.
+It is now working on a new set of rules to address many of the complaints.
+Meg Kinnear outlined her six priorities for the reform in May, namely: a streamlined process for appointing arbitrators; a code of conduct for arbitrators; an improved process for challenging arbitrators; rules on the disclosure of third-party funding; more guidance on how to allocate costs after a case; and more steps intended to put decisions and orders into the public domain.

 THE PERMANENT COURT OF ARBITRATION (PCA)